Solar sail: Planetary Society LightSail Projects

 On Carl Sagan's 75th birthday (November 9, 2009) the Planetary Society announced plans to make three further attempts, dubbed LightSail-1, -2, and -3.
 The new design will use a 32 m2 Mylar sail, deployed in four triangular segments like NanoSail-D. The launch configuration is a 3U CubeSat format, and as of 2015, it was scheduled as a secondary payload for a 2016 launch on the first SpaceX Falcon Heavy launch.

 "LightSail-1" was launched on 20 May 2015.
 The purpose of the test was to allow a full checkout of the satellite's systems in advance of LightSail-2.
 Its deployment orbit was not high enough to escape Earth's atmospheric drag and demonstrate true solar sailing.

 "LightSail-2" was launched on 25 June 2019, and deployed into a much higher low Earth orbit.
 Its solar sails were deployed on 23 July 2019.
 It reentered the atmosphere on 17 November 2022.
+LightSail-2 successfully demonstrated propulsion by solar sail.